Simon Bolivar Buckner: Postbellum life

 The terms of Buckner's parole in Shreveport, Louisiana, on June 9, 1865, prevented his return to Kentucky for three years.
 He remained in New Orleans, worked on the staff of the Daily Crescent newspaper, engaged in a business venture, and served on the board of directors of a fire insurance company, of which he became president in 1867.
 His wife and daughter joined him in the winter months of 1866 and 1867, but he sent them back to Kentucky in the summers because of the frequent outbreaks of cholera and yellow fever.

 Buckner returned to Kentucky when he was eligible in 1868 and became editor of the Louisville Courier.
 Like most former Confederate officers, he petitioned the United States Congress for the restoration of his civil rights as stipulated by the 14th Amendment.
 He recovered most of his property through lawsuits and regained much of his wealth through shrewd business deals.

 On January 5, 1874, after five years of suffering with tuberculosis, Buckner's wife died.
 Now a widower, Buckner continued to live in Louisville until 1877 when he and his daughter Lily returned to the family estate, Glen Lily, in Munfordville.
 His sister, a recent widow, also returned to the estate in 1877.
 For six years, these three inhabited and repaired the house and grounds which had been neglected during the war and its aftermath.
 On June 14, 1883, Lily Buckner married Morris B. Belknap of Louisville, and the couple made their residence in Louisville.
 On October 10 of the same year, Buckner's sister died, and he was left alone.

 On June 10, 1885, Buckner married Delia Claiborne of Richmond, Virginia.
 Buckner was 62; Claiborne was 28.
 Their son, Simon Bolivar Buckner Jr., was born on July 18, 1886.

+During Union General and President Ulysses S. Grant's funeral, Buckner was one of the pallbearers.
+Others included Union generals Sherman and Sheridan, Confederate general Joseph E. Johnston, Admiral David Dixon Porter, and Senator John A. Logan, the head of the GAR.